NMS Setup

 The device list for an NMS discovery is a table listing all of the devices found so far in the discovery.
 The list includes the following UI elements:

-• Monitored device count: A count of the number of devices in the list whose checkboxes are checked.
+- Monitored device count: A count of the number of devices in the list that are selected for monitoring (checkboxes checked).

 Note: By default, the Select device checkmarks for all found devices are on.